DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ### Translations

-We need volunteer native speakers to take responsibility for each language, translating and proofreading when needed.
+We need volunteer native speakers to become the maintainer for each language, translating and proofreading when needed.
 If you can help, please join the ["DigiFact Translation Team" Telegram group](https://t.me/DigiByteDigiFacts).

 Support for the initial 12 languages was added with help from ChatGPT.
 For this reason, they all need proofreading by a native speaker.
 Please help if you can.
 To make this easier you can use the proofreading links above, which display the English DigiFacts alongside their translation, formatted so that they are easy to read.
 To submit improvements, please fork the repo, edit the digifacts-multilang.json file, and make a PR with your changes.
 Please check the JSON is valid before doing do.